 In fact, according to Edmunds, the current average annual interest rate on in 2019 is 6.19%.
 I’ve even seen car buyers with interest rates of 20% and higher.

 And, people are extending their car loans for longer periods of time in order to get an even lower monthly car payment.
 While 72 months used to be a crazy long time to finance a car, terms of 84 months are even starting to become the norm.

 Now, I’m not saying that you shouldn’t have a car loan or buy a new car.
 But, I do want people to be more mindful of their car spending and be more knowledgeable going into the car buying process.

-Today's post is all about the best tips for buying a new car so that you can save money when buying your next vehicle.
-And, many of these tips for buying a new car also apply to buying a used one.
+Today’s post is all about the best tips for buying a new car so that you can save money when buying your next vehicle.
+And, many of these tips for buying a new car are also tips for buying a used car.

 Not all car dealerships and car salesmen are bad.
 I know this for a fact because my husband used to be a new car salesman (and he was nice, I promise!).
 My husband knows all about the flack that salesmen get, and he even helped with some of the tips for buying a new car that I’m going to tell you about.